 The western Hauhungaroa Range, which stands out from the surrounding volcanic rocks, is greywacke, as are the North Island’s main ranges, which bound the plateau to the east.

 Swamped by mud

 A mud flow at Waihī, on Lake Taupō’s shores, killed over 50 people in 1846, including the Ngāti Tūwharetoa chief Mananui Te Heuheu Tūkino II.
 A massive lahar (volcanic mud flow) from Ruapehu’s crater lake in December 1953 destroyed a rail bridge across the Whangaehu River at Tangiwai, and 151 people died when a night express train plunged into the river.
-However, another lahar in March 2007 caused little damage.
+Another lahar in March 2007 caused little damage.

 In 1868, violent earthquakes accompanied the eruption that formed the upper Te Maari crater on Tongariro.
-In 1886 Mt Tarawera erupted, killing about 150 people and destroying the famous Pink and White Terraces.
+In 1886 Mt Tarawera erupted, killing about 150 people and destroying or submerging the famous Pink and White Terraces.
 The Te Maari crater erupted again in 1896–97.

 Geysers, hot springs and mud pools